-Jazz Studies 30 additional units
+Jazz Studies

-Jazz Studies is designed for the student seeking a professional career in jazz and related arenas of contemporary music.
-The philosophical objective is to develop the talents of the creative jazz artist as well as the adaptable skills required of the successful, well-rounded musician.
-Education in the history and traditions of the music with professional performance opportunities designed to integrate students in a jazz environment that uphold the standards of the tradition.
+The Jazz Studies program is designed for the student seeking a professional career in jazz and related areas of contemporary music.
+The objective is to develop the talents of the creative jazz artist and provide adaptable skills required for the successful, well-rounded musician.